Get the worry-free services and expert support you need to start your business in Arizona today.

 Optimizing your business profile in directories such as Yelp or Google My Business can also help people find your company online.
 Word of mouth continues to be a solid way to get new business, too.
 As you work with customers, ask them to tell others about your company, and consider setting up a loyalty program that rewards customers for spreading the word.

-Set up a company website, too, so you can fully explain your business services, who you are, and how customers can get in touch.
+Set up a business website, too, so you can fully explain your business services, who you are, and how customers can get in touch.

-With so much population and business growth in the Grand Canyon State, there’s opportunity for all sorts of new businesses, such as:
+With so much population and business growth in the Grand Canyon State, there are opportunities for all sorts of new businesses, such as:

 Arizona wants to be a place where new businesses are welcome, and where they can open their doors without a lot of red tape.
-With the right business plan, understanding of your customers, some financing, and a knowledge of how you want to grow your company, you too could become a successful business owner in Arizona.
+With the right business plan, understanding of your customers, some financing, and a knowledge of how you want to grow your company, you too could become successful starting a business in Arizona.

 Along with established and growing urban areas like Phoenix, Scottsdale, Flagstaff, Tempe, and Tucson, other cities to consider for your new business include Sedona, Globe, Tolleson, Longwood, and Prescott.

-Filing fees and other fees to establish an LLC in Arizona typically range from $50 to $130.
+Filing fees and other fees to establish a limited liability company (LLC) in Arizona typically range from $50 to $130.
 Other kinds of businesses have different setup fees.
 Check the state website for the most recent fee listings.